liquity/bold/README.md

 `0.0375 WETH + min(0.5% trove_collateral, 2_units_of_LST)`.

+## Redistributions

+When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism distributes the remaining collateral and debt of the liquidated Trove, to all active Troves in the system, in proportion to their collateral.

+Redistribution is performed in a gas-efficient O(1) manner - that is, rather than updating the `coll` and `debt` properties on every Trove (prohbitive due to gas costs),  global tracker sums `L_Coll` and `L_boldDebt` are updated, and each Trove records snapshots of these at every touch.
+A Trove’s pending redistribution gains are calculated using these trackers, and are incorporated in `TroveManager.getEntireDebtAndColl`.

+When a borrower touches their Trove, redistribution gains are applied - i.e. added to their recorded `coll` and `debt` - and its tracker snapshots are updated.

+This is the standard Batog / UniPool reward distribution scheme common across DeFi.

+A Trove’s redistribution gains can also be applied permissionlessly (along with accrued interest) using the function `applyTroveInterestPermissionless`.
+Similarly, batch redistribution gains can be applied with `applyBatchInterestAndFeePermissionless`.

+### Redistributions and Corrected Stakes

+For two Troves A and B with collateral `A.coll > B.coll`, Trove A should earn a bigger share of the liquidated collateral and debt.

+It important that (for a given branch) the entire collateral always backs all of the debt.
+That is, collateral received by a Trove from redistributions should be taken into account at _future_ redistributions.

+However, when it comes to implementation, Ethereum gas costs make it too expensive to loop over all Troves and write new data to storage for each one.
+When a Trove receives redistribution gains, the system does not update the Trove's collateral and debt properties - instead, the Trove’s redistribution gains remain "pending" until the borrower's next operation.

+It is difficult to account for these “pending redistribution gains” in _future_ redistributions calculations in a scalable way, since we can’t loop over and update the recorded collateral of each Trove one-by-one.

+Consider the case where a new Trove is created after all active Troves have received a redistribution from a liquidation.
+This “fresh” Trove has then experienced fewer rewards than the older Troves, and thus, it would receive a disproportionate share of subsequent redistributions, relative to its total collateral.

+The fresh Trove would earn gains based on its entire collateral, whereas old Troves would earn rewards based only on some portion of their collateral - since a part of their collateral is pending, and not included in the old Trove’s `coll` property.

+### Corrected Stake Solution

+We use a corrected stake to account for this discrepancy, and ensure that newer Troves earn the same liquidation gains per unit of total collateral, as do older Troves with pending redistribution gains.

+When a Trove is opened, its stake is calculated based on its collateral, and snapshots of the entire system collateral and debt which were taken immediately after the last liquidation.

+A Trove’s stake is given by:

+`stake = _coll.mul(totalStakesSnapshot).div(totalCollateralSnapshot)`

+Essentially, we scale new stakes down after redistribution, rather than increasing all older stakes by their collateral redistribution gain.

+The Trove then earns redistribution gains based on this corrected stake.
+A newly opened Trove’s stake will be less than its raw collateral, if the system contains active Troves with pending redistribution gains when it was made.

+Whenever a borrower adjusts their Trove’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.

 ## Critical collateral ratio (CCR) restrictions

 When the TCR of a branch falls below its Critical Collateral Ratio (CCR), the system imposes extra restrictions on borrowing in order to maintain system health and branch overcollateralization.